 The Florida SHPO has evaluated one (1) resource group (the Bagdad Village Historic District) as Eligible for the NRHP.
 Eight (8) archaeological surveys have been conducted within the Blackwater River WMA.
 The manuscripts are on file at the FMSF and copies are available to the District.
-Staff are familiar with surveys and recorded resources in the Blackwater River WMA and will assist in recording newly identified resources with the FMSF.
+Staff are to be familiar with surveys and recorded resources in the Blackwater River WMA and will assist the Department of State's Division of Historical Resources in recording newly identified resources with the FMSF.